mhammadHmouda/TAB/README.md

 ## Notes

 - To check the payment feature demo, just go through these steps:
     - Create booking from book room api to be the booking status `Pending`.
     - Yhe admin should confirm this booking from confirm booking api to be the booking status `Confirmed` and the use recieved email with checkout link.
     - Then use the checkout API, which will return a url for payment session page.
     - I've set up a demo for testing the payment feature.
 You can utilize the card number `4242 4242 4242 4242` with any future date and any CVC code.
-    - Locate the HTML page in the src/PaymentDemo directory of the project.
-Open it, enter the id for booking confirmed and ready for checkout then choose the payment method you need (Stripe, Paypal), then press the "Pay" button.
+    - Locate the HTML page in the src/PaymentDemo directory of the project replace the jwtToken hardcoded via new token.
+Open page, enter the id for booking confirmed and ready for checkout then choose the payment method you need (Stripe, Paypal), then press the "Pay" button.